prashant4U/transfer-react/README.md

 Simple, configurable Transfer Component built using react.

-This Component mainly focuses on Transfer of Items from left to right and vice versa provided with two lists and items from right lists are re-orderable by up and down direction respectively.
+This component mainly focuses on Transfer of Items from left to right and vice versa provided with two lists and items from right lists are re-orderable by up and down direction respectively.

 Features Provided: